Terminology #

 1. Core Concepts #

-- Concept Explanation: Combines an operation with assignment, such as
+- Explanation: Combines an operation with assignment, such as

 +=. - Key Syntax:

-The compound assignment operators don’t return a value.
-For example, you can’t write
+Compound assignment operators do not return a value.
+For example, you cannot write

 let b = a += 2.